Parapsychology: Evaluation

 The scientific consensus is that there is insufficient evidence to support the existence of psi phenomena.

 Scientists critical of parapsychology state that its extraordinary claims demand extraordinary evidence if they are to be taken seriously.
 Scientists who have evaluated parapsychology have written the entire body of evidence is of poor quality and not adequately controlled.
 In support of this view, critics cite instances of fraud, flawed studies, and cognitive biases (such as clustering illusion, availability error, confirmation bias, illusion of control, magical thinking, and the bias blind spot) as ways to explain parapsychological results.
 Research has also shown that people's desire to believe in paranormal phenomena causes them to discount strong evidence that it does not exist.

-The psychologists Donovan Rawcliffe (1952), C. E. M. Hansel (1980), Ray Hyman (1989) and Andrew Neher (2011) have studied the history of psi experiments from the late 19th century up until the 1980s.
-In every experiment investigated, flaws and weaknesses were discovered so the possibility of sensory leakage and trickery were not ruled out.
+The psychologists Donovan Rawcliffe (1952), C. E. M. Hansel (1980), Ray Hyman (1989), and Andrew Neher (2011) have studied the history of psi experiments from the late 19th century up until the 1980s.
+Flaws and weaknesses were discovered in every experiment investigated, so the possibility of sensory leakage and trickery were not ruled out.
 The data from the Creery sister and the Soal-Goldney experiments were proven to be fraudulent, one of the subjects from the Smith-Blackburn experiments confessed to fraud, the Brugmans experiment, the experiments by John Edgar Coover and those conducted by Joseph Gaither Pratt and Helmut Schmidt had flaws in the design of the experiments, did not rule out the possibility of sensory cues or trickery and have not been replicated.

-According to critics, psi is negatively defined as any effect that cannot be currently explained in terms of chance or normal causes and this is a fallacy as it encourages parapsychologists into using any peculiarity in the data as a characteristic of psi.
+According to critics, psi is negatively defined as any effect that cannot be currently explained in terms of chance or normal causes, and this is a fallacy as it encourages parapsychologists to use any peculiarity in the data as a characteristic of psi.
 Parapsychologists have admitted it is impossible to eliminate the possibility of non-paranormal causes in their experiments.
 There is no independent method to indicate the presence or absence of psi.
 Persi Diaconis has written that the controls in parapsychological experiments are often loose with possibilities of subject cheating and unconscious sensory cues.